peterlydiard/mini-synth/README.md

 by 12 every octave.

 The number of saved voice settings may be greater than can be handled by the processor at once, so there needs to be a distinction between active voices and stored voice settings.
+A configuration file might point to different settings files, but this creates the possibility of two voices having the same ID but different parameters.

 Different voices may have different pitch ranges and key to semitone mappings.